dotnet/docs-aspire/docs/whats-new/dotnet-aspire-9.md

 :::image type="content" source="media/persistent-container.png" lightbox="media/persistent-container.png" alt-text="Persistent containers":::

-After the app host has stopped, the container will continue to run:
+After the app host is stopped, the container will continue to run:

 :::image type="content" source="media/persistent-container-docker-desktop.png" lightbox="media/persistent-container-docker-desktop.png" alt-text="Docker desktop showing RabbitMQ.":::

-The container persistence mechanism attempts to identify when you may wish to recreate the container.
-For example if the environment for the container changes then the container will be restarted so that you don't need to manually stop the container if you have changed the input configuration for the resource.
+The container persistence mechanism attempts to identify when you might wish to recreate the container.
+For example, if the environment for the container changes, then the container is restarted so that you don't need to manually stop the container if the input configuration for the resource has changed.

 ### Resource commands